diego0020/braviz-app/sphinx_doc/source/index.rst

 large and heterogeneus data-sets more efficiently.
 The focus is on user centered design, for heavy processing, calculations and visualization we rely when ever possible in other libraries.

+Acknowledgements
+^^^^^^^^^^^^^^^^

+Braviz would not have been possible without the kind contribution of the `Kangaroo Foundation <http://www.fundacioncanguro.co>`_, whose experts contributed significant time in testing and providing feedback to our applications.
+They also provided the initial data on which all tests were carried.

+I would also like to take some former members of the IMAGINE group who provided important help.
+Johana to who we owe the name *Braviz*, Luis, Jaime, Darwin, Juan Camilo, Alejandro and last but not least Diana to who we owe the very nice logo.